 - A folder of handouts about service dog training

-- Ongoing access to our library of over 80 handouts and articles
+- Lifelong access to our library of over 80 handouts and articles

-- A month of email follow-up for questions for the next month
+- A month of email follow-up for questions after we meet

 Will we start training my dog during the consult?

 Sometimes, but often there’s too much else to cover.
 During the consult we’ll create a plan for how to get your dog to the next level with training, including training, enrichment, and management.
 You will have more tools in your training tool box!

 What if I don’t have a dog yet?
 Should I wait to do a consult till after I get my dog?

 Don’t wait.
 Fewer than 15 percent of the dogs we evaluate are likely to work out as service dogs.
 Your dog’s chances of success are much higher if you contact us as early in the process as possible.
 In fact, the best time to do a consult is before you have acquired your dog.
 There is a tremendous amount you can do when deciding where and how to get your dog to increase the chances that your dog will succeed.
 We are available to do behavioral assessments on puppies or dogs you are considering adopting.
 We can also help you choose the best breed, age, or type of dog for your situation.
 Getting the right dog is the most important step of the process.
 Learn more about Pre-Adoption Consulting with Dog Search Support and about Temperament Testing & Suitability Assessments.

 My dog doesn’t have task training yet.
 Should I wait to do a consult till we are further along?

 Don’t wait.
 Too often significant behavioral issues have already arisen by the time we’re consulted, and retraining your dog will take a lot of time (and expense) that might have been avoided by working with a service dog trainer at the beginning.
 It is always easier, more successful, and far less expensive to prevent behavioral issues and training problems than to try to fix them once they are entrenched habits.